emoore36/coinconverter/README.md

 - For a Linux OS, type `python3 Main.py <coins to convert>`.

 ## Issues
-- The hashing functionality of a `HashMap` might add unnecessary complexity.
+- The hashing functionality of a `HashMap` in the Java implementation might add unnecessary complexity.
 Considering using a different kind of ordered `Map` instead.